What makes an image realistic?: Universal Critics

 follow the same sequence of distributions $q^t$ (for infinitesimal $\varepsilon$, or approximately for $\varepsilon > 0$).
 Eq.~\ref{eq:diff_deterministic} suggests moving $\x_t$ towards high-density regions of $p$ but away from high-density regions of its \textit{current distribution} $q^t$.
 When optimizing for realism, we do not know $q^t$.
 But assuming an underlying $q^t$ exists, a Bayesian approach would be to estimate the missing gradient in Eq.~\ref{eq:diff_deterministic} by assigning prior probabilities $\pi_n$ to candidate densities $q_n$ and then to form the posterior expectation

 where $P(n \mid \mathbf{x}_t) \propto \pi_n q_n(\x_t)$ (Appendix~\ref{app:mcmc}).
-Note the resemblance of the right-hand side to our universal critic.
+Note the resemblance of the right-hand side to Solomonoff's probability.
 If we restrict the universal critic to distributions with differentiable densities, then gradient descent on its density can be viewed as a Bayesian's attempt to simulate Eq.~\ref{eq:diff_deterministic}.

-\subsection{Limited-memory observer}
+\subsection{Limited-Memory Observer}

 We demonstrated useful statistical properties of universal critics and discussed connections to adversarial critics, significance testing, and MCMC.
 However, did we capture anything about \textit{how humans perceive inputs}?
 In this section we will argue that batched universal critics not only generalize no-reference metrics and divergences, but also represent a more realistic model of human observers.